-Bissonnette’s comfort with a full range of international cuisines and culinary techniques has made him a key player in several Ken Oringer restaurants.
-In 2007, Oringer asked Bissonnette to head up the kitchen at KO Prime at the Nine Zero Hotel.
+Road-tested and hungry to work, Bissonnette settled in Boston and began working in some of the city’s most notable kitchens, including Peking Tom's, Pigalle, Andy Husband's Tremont 647, and Kenmore Square behemoth Eastern Standard.
+But it was Bissonnette’s innate ease and curiosity with international cooking styles that made him a key player to Ken Oringer, who asked Bissonnette to head up the kitchen at KO Prime at the Nine Zero Hotel in 2007.
 For his work, the Improper Bostonian named Bissonnette “Rising Star Chef” and KO Prime “Best New Restaurant.”

-After a successful two-year turn at KO, Oringer asked Bissonnette to open his Spanish small plates restaurant Toro, where he earned a 2009 StarChefs.com Boston Rising Star.
-Striking while the iron is hot, the duo opened another small, neighborhood-style spot, Coppa with Italian small plates, house-made pasta, and wood-oven pizza.
-Bissonnette and Oringer will bring their talents to New York in the fall of 2013, with the opening of a second Toro location in Chelsea.
+After a successful two-year turn at KO, Oringer asked Bissonnette to open Spanish small plates restaurant Toro, where he earned a 2009 StarChefs.com Boston Rising Star.
+Striking while the iron was very hot indeed, the duo opened another small, neighborhood-style spot, Coppa, this time with Italian small plates, house-made pasta, and wood-oven pizza.
+In 2013, the duo ventured southward, opening a second iteration of Toro in the Chelsea neighborhood of New York City.

-Bissonnette has been featured in The Boston Globe, Wall Street Journal, Bon Appetit, and Edible Boston, among many others, and in 2011 was awarded Food & Wine magazine’s first-ever “People’s Choice Best New Chef.”
-Bissonnette also was announced as a finalist for James Beard’s “Best Chef, Northeast” for the past two years.
+Bissonnette has been featured in The Boston Globe, The Wall Street Journal, Bon Appetit, and Edible Boston, among many other publication, and in 2011 was awarded Food & Wine magazine’s first-ever “People’s Choice Best New Chef.”
+In 2014, with his third nomination, Bissonnette took home the James Beard Award for “Best Chef, Northeast.”